SEM: FEI Magellan 400 XHR Scanning Electron Microscope

-- Arrange a time with one of the staff scientists (Rich Chin, Juliet Jamtgaard) to discuss the completed form.
+- A member of the SEM staff will email you to discuss your project and arrange training.
 The login and password for the Magellan sign up calendar will be given at that time.

 - Sign up for training slots on the Magellan sign up calendar.
 You will need at least two Magellan training sessions (one orientation with the Magellan interface, the second as a final) to be authorized as a beginner user.
 Training sessions occur at routine times and dates on the calendar.
 Please contact a trainer if you cannot make existing training sessions.
 If final training, you will be expected to provide your own sample, properly and cleanly mounted.

 Our normal mode of operation is to train users to perform the characterization experiments themselves.
 Service requests will be considered on a case-by basis.